rminami/tm-simulator/README.md

-# turing-machine-simulator
+# Turing machine simulator

-A Java simulator for Turing machines.
+A simulator for Turing machines.